Posted by Admin on July 11, 2016

 Mind the length.

 One critical detail to always remember is that as the signal is traveling through any kind of cable, the strength is lost.
 This is why a longer cable losses most signal strength while a shorter one retains most strength.
 In a cable, less is everything, meaning that shopping for the proper cable length is highly important if you want to have a uniform quality signal all the way through.
+See the chart in image at the top that shows how much cable loss occurs for each type of cable for every 10 feet in length.

 Each cell phone signal booster comes complete in a kit including the right cable length and proper type to ensure reasonable signal strength (dB gain) is maintained.
 Nonetheless, at times you might require a longer cable for different reasons.
 This means you need to be clear about the length you should go with, before the signal gain is affected by loss of signal.